bcgov/ssdtools/README.md

 SSDs are cumulative probability distributions which are fitted to toxicity concentrations for multiple species.
-The ssdtools package uses Maximum Likelihood to fit log-normal, log-logistic, gompertz, lgumbel, gamma or weibull distributions.
+The ssdtools package uses Maximum Likelihood to fit log-normal, log-logistic, log-Gumbel, Gompertz, gamma or Weibull distributions.
 Multiple distributions can be averaged using Information Criteria.
 Confidence intervals on fits and hazard concentrations are produced by bootstrapping.

 ## Installation